onshape-public/go-client/onshape/docs/PartStudioApi.md

 > BTDocumentElementInfo CreatePartStudio(ctx, did, wid).BTModelElementParams(bTModelElementParams).Execute()

-Create Part Studio by document ID and workspace ID.
+Create a new Part Studio in a document.

 ### Example